EveryOneIsGross/scratchTHOUGHTS/non_narrativeparadigm.md

 # Hypothesis:

-"The effective and ethical integration of artificial intelligence into human society necessitates a mutual understanding and alignment between the narrative-driven cognition of humans and the data-driven cognition of AI.
+"The integration of artificial intelligence into human society necessitates a mutual understanding and alignment between the narrative-driven cognition of humans and the data-driven cognition of AI.
 Recognizing AI's distinct cognitive 'story' paradigm, that is fundamentally different from but functionally equivalent to human narrative cognition, is key to fostering this alignment."

 "Humans' main tech and perspective is stories":